Report: Fox Settled $32 Million Harassment Case Against O’Reilly

 The star anchor was dismissed in April amid widespread public outrage after the Times revealed that Fox News had paid about $13 million in settlements to bury numerous similar allegations over the years.
 O’Reilly has dismissed all the charges as baseless, telling the Times that they are “politically and financially motivated.”

-In a statement, O’Reilly’s spokesman, Mark Fabiani, dismissed Saturday’s Times report as “false, defamatory, and obviously meant to embarrass Bill O’Reilly and to keep him from competing in the marketplace.”
+In a statement, O’Reilly spokesperson Mark Fabiani dismissed Saturday’s Times report as “false, defamatory, and obviously meant to embarrass Bill O’Reilly and to keep him from competing in the marketplace.”

 O’Reilly said that Wiehl was one of his lawyers, and that he had forwarded explicit messages from viewers to her as part of an effort to vet threats against him.